MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

 Prerequisites for installing Defender for Identity sensors on AD FS or AD CS servers are the same as for installing sensors on domain controllers.
 For more information, see [Microsoft Defender for Identity prerequisites](prerequisites.md).

-## Configure Verbose logging for AD FS event logs
+## Configure Verbose logging for AD FS events

 Sensors running on AD FS servers must have the auditing level set to **Verbose** for relevant events.
 For example, use the following command to configure the auditing level to **Verbose**: